-London Cable Car availability Past five quarters (%)
+London Cable Car availability

 Availability was above target at 97.8 per cent, compared to 96.6 per cent for the same quarter in 2021/22.
 Downtime was mainly due to seasonal high winds, which meant suspending the service for safety reasons, as well as safety stoppages to accommodate long or tall ships passing beneath the cableway.